Japan national American football team

 The Japan national American football team represents Japan in international American football competitions.
 The team is controlled by the Japan American Football Association, and has been one of the world's strongest international teams since it began participating regularly in international tournaments in the 1990s, and currently possesses the second most American Football World Cups (1999, 2003).

 Japan won the inaugural 1999 IFAF World Championship and won again in 2003.
 In 2007 they advanced to the final, losing to the United States 23–20 in overtime.
 In 2010 Japan beat Germany 24–14 in the inaugural Germany-Japan Bowl.
 In February 2011, Japan bested South Korea (76–0) to qualify for the 2011 IFAF World Championship.

+Japan won silver medal (2014) and two bronze medals (2016 and 2018) in the World University American Football Championship.